-Throughout the eBook we’ve included specific digital publishing examples and “Quick Tip” boxes with links to additional resources.
-We’ve also included a Digital Journal Publishing Professionalization Checklist that will help you bring all of the lessons in the eBook together to determine where your journals stand in the spectrum of digital publishing professionalization and what steps to take next to develop more digitally-driven publishing processes.
+Throughout the eBook, we’ve included specific examples and “Quick Tip” boxes with links to relevant resources, as well as a “Digital Journal Publishing Professionalization Checklist” to help you bring everything together.
+You can use the checklist to determine where you stand in the spectrum of digital-first publishing best practices and what steps to take next.

 By employing digitally-driven publishing strategies and processes, your team will be able to work more efficiently and better serve authors and readers at the same time.

 Why digitally driven OA?

 With OA costs incurred by authors and research institutions considerably outpacing inflation in recent years, there is a growing need for new publishing approaches.
 It’s up to mission-driven organizations to develop more sustainable modern publishing models and introduce much-needed competition to the corporate-dominated research landscape to foster a more equitable OA future for all.

 Are you ready to get started?
 By implementing the digital strategies outlined in this guide, you can publish top-quality OA journals sustainably and disseminate new articles to the broadest readership possible.